rsm-hcd/docker-dotnet-example/README.md

         * Under the hood it is simply doing a `cp .env.development.sample .env`
     * Simply run `./sdk`, which outputs the help, and it should be created

+* Trying to run `dotnet run` manually
+    * Sure, you'll have to manually load the `.env` file OR set them yourself on your system.
+Otherwise dotnet will likely runtime error due to configuration settings missing.